An overview of Hilton Honors elite benefits with tips on how to gain status faster.

 - Executive lounge access – Diamond members get exclusive access to Hilton executive lounges, where they may get a variety of free amenities, such as breakfast, snacks and drinks.

 - 48-hour room guarantee – Hilton guarantees room availability up to 48 hours in advance for its Diamond members.

-Shortcuts to Hilton elite status
+Fast tracks to Hilton elite status

 If racking up the rewards nights, stays or hotel nights seems too time-consuming, you have several options for getting to elite status faster.
 Here are some tried-and-true methods: